Support our sponsor: Greene County CVB

 U13, U14, and 15 age groups will play 11 v 11 format.

-The top division is the Orange division followed by Black, White, Blue, Red, Green and Yellow where applicable.
+The top division is the Orange division followed by Black, White, Blue, Red, Green, Yellow and Purple where applicable.

 Team rosters will be limited to 18 players for teams playing the 11 v 11 format (other than allowed by USYSA).
 Team rosters will be limited to 15 players for teams playing the 9 v 9 format.
 Team rosters will be limited to 13 players for teams playing the 7 v 7 format.
 The Roster submitted at Tournament Registration will be the official Roster for the Tournament and may not be altered.
 A player may only play for one team.
 If a team has a roster size larger than the allowed numbers, you must declare the players who will be active for each game,

 Four (4) guest players will be allowed per team for U08-U15 teams.
 Exceptions to the guest player rule must be approved by the Tournament Director as these will be considered in special cases.
 Guest player Rosters should be validated by your state association/country federation (if required by your association).
 Prior to the start of each game, the Field Marshal or Referee shall check that each team have the following: current Federation player and coaches passes.

 The first team listed in the tournament program (and website) is the home team.
 A maximum of 3 coaches are permitted on the coaches’ side of the field.
 All coaches will remain within 20 yards of the centerline on their half of the field, on the side opposite of both team’s spectators.
 Field Marshals will communicate which side is the coaches’ side if questions arise.
 Spectators are not permitted behind the goals.